-- REVERSE The page order is reversed. - EVEN All even pages are moved before all odd pages. - ODD All even pages are moved before all even pages. - BOOKLET All pages are ordered as in a booklet. - BOOKLET\RTL All pages are in right-to-left booklet order.
+- REVERSE The page order is reversed. - EVEN All even pages are moved before all odd pages. - ODD All odd pages are moved before all even pages. - BOOKLET All pages are ordered as in a booklet. - BOOKLET_RTL All pages are in right-to-left booklet order.